jhmartel/WOLFRAM/README.md

 At its core WOLFRAM represents data by formal polynomials.
 Thus every numeric value (floating point) x occurs in WOLFRAM with a header, something like pt[x] or value[x].

-As polynomials are also analogous to "states" in Dirac's definitions of Quantum Mechancis, it appears that WOLFRAM language is naturally suited to quantum algorithms and applications.
+As polynomials are formally "states" in Dirac's definitions of Quantum Mechanics, it appears that WOLFRAM language is naturally suited to quantum algorithms and applications.
+Remark: here I am considering the idea of boson/fermion distributions as corresponding to symmetric/antisymmetric polynomials in the suitable vector spaces.

 For example, a mathematician says "Let μ be a probability measure on the circle S^1".
 But how to sample the measure μ?
 How to discover/explore the properties of μ?
 While μ exists in the intellect (ego) of the mathematician, to explore/interrogate μ requires a positive constructive representation of μ.
 In our experience, WOLFRAM can properly represent μ as a polynomial μ = pt[x1]+pt[x2]+pt[x3]+..., etc.
 Formally, the header "pt" is formal symbol which tells us, the reader, that the values x1,x2,x3,... represent point coordinates.